Closing the Loop: An Instructor-in-the-Loop AI Assistance System for Supporting Student Help-Seeking in Programming Education: Tool Design

 \section{Tool Design}

 We design a help system that enables students to receive tailored support from both AI and human instructors directly within their programming environment.
 The system allows students to request AI-generated hints on demand and, especially, offers a mechanism for students to escalate to instructors when AI support is perceived as unhelpful (see Figure~\ref{fig:student_flow}).
-The tool comprises three modular components: (1) a backend for generating AI-powered hints, (2) a student-facing interface for requesting and receiving help, and (3) an instructor-facing interface for providing feedback.\footnote{The tool implementation will be publicly released with the final paper.} Each component is described in detail below.
+The tool comprises three modular components: (1) a backend for generating AI-powered hints, (2) a student-facing interface for requesting and receiving help, and (3) an instructor-facing interface for providing feedback.\footnote{\url{https://github.com/machine-teaching-group/sigcse2026-closing-the-loop}} Each component is described in detail below.